markbarnes/sermon-browser/sb-includes/readme.txt

 == Upgrade Notice ==

+= 0.45.1 =
+Fixes PHP4 incompatibility, and bug when attaching URLs.

 = 0.45 =
 Adds compatibility with WordPress Multisite, and with many more MP3 players.
 Also fixes several minor bugs.